Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

 You can statically access the `NetworkManager` instance from any other scripts via its singleton named `Singleton`.
 This is defined when the `MonoBehaviour` is enabled.
-This component also contains very useful properties, such as `IsClient`, `IsServer`, and `IsLocalClient`.
+This component also has useful properties, such as `IsClient`, `IsServer`, and `IsLocalClient`.
 The `IsClient` and `IsServer` properties dictate the connection state we have currently established that you will use shortly.

 We call these methods inside of `OnGUI()`.